CAREER QUICK FACTS:

 |What Others are Saying About Iowa Coach Fran McCaffery|

-“Fran McCaffery is a fine basketball coach, and an even finer person.
-He can teach the game, identify and attract talent, and he is a man of great substance and integrity.
-Iowa made a great hire in McCaffery.”
+Doug Gottlieb – – College Basketball Analyst, CBS“Fran McCaffery is a fine basketball coach, and an even finer person.
+He can teach the game, identify and attract talent, and he is a man of great substance and integrity.”

-“Fran McCaffery is a great hire for Iowa.
+Jay Bilas – – College Basketball Analyst, ESPN“Fran McCaffery is a great hire for Iowa.
 He was a great assistant coach and has done a great job in making Siena the Gonzaga of the east.
-He will bring back the traditions of Iowa basketball.”
+He has brought back the traditions of Iowa basketball.”

-“The number one thing about Fran, is that he has a great feel for the game, and, he understands players.
-He and I spent a lot of time in traversing the state of Iowa, trying to get Iowa kids to come to Notre Dame.
+Kenyon Murray – – Iowa Hawkeye Lettermen (1993-96)“The number one thing about Fran, is that he has a great feel for the game, and, he understands players.
 Fran has a great knack for setting an offense and he is a great defensive coach.
 He has great relationships with his players.
 This is a great fit for Iowa and a great fit for Fran.”

-“I have been impressed with Coach McCaffery’s consistent success, most recently at Siena.
-His teams are well prepared and his development of players, particularly on the perimeter, should fit in well with the young roster in Iowa City.”
+John MacLeod – – Former Head Coach, Notre Dame and former Head Coach, Golden State“I have been impressed with Coach McCaffery’s consistent success.
+His teams are well prepared and his development of players, particularly on the perimeter, fit in well in Iowa City.”